danmen-DC/Sentinal-SIEM/README.md

 <img src="https://i.imgur.com/pIMjdDr.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 <br />

-Navagate to the log analytics to create a workspace to ingest logs from the honeypot.
-Data ingested is the windows event logs.
+Navagate to the log analytics to create a workspace to ingest logs from the honeypot Data ingested is the windows event logs
-Custom log will contain geographic information to show where the attack originated from.
+Custom log will contain geographic information to show where the attack originated from

 <img src="https://i.imgur.com/mMySFQ2.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <br />